Murders of Eileen Sarmenta and Allan Gomez: Convictions

-On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta-Gomez murder trial with the finding that Calauan Mayor Antonio Sanchez and several henchmen (only some of whom were policemen) were guilty of raping and murdering Sarmenta and killing Sarmenta's friend.
+On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta–Gomez murder trial with the finding that Calauan mayor Antonio Sanchez and several henchmen (only some of whom were policemen) were guilty of raping and murdering Sarmenta and killing Sarmenta's friend.
 Demetriou, in her 132-page decision, described the crime as being borne out of a "plot seemingly hatched in hell."
+At the time of the his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
+Demetriou indicated that she would've sentenced both Sanchez and his bodyguard to deaths were it not for the fact that the murders were committed barely six months before the law went into effect on December 31, 1993.

-Sanchez served (7) terms of reclusion perpetua (40 years per term) for the crime.
+Sanchez received (7) terms of reclusion perpetua (40 years per term) for the crime.
 On January 25, 1999, the Philippine Supreme Court affirmed the decision of the Regional Trial Court.
 On August 29, 1999, Sanchez was given a double life term by the Supreme Court for a different case (Murders of Nelson & Rickson Peñalosa in 1991).
-Together with his seven life terms for the Sarmenta-Gomez murder, Sanchez will have to spend a total of 360 years in jail.

 Release order controversy and death of Sanchez

 A report by GMA News showed that Sanchez could have walked free in August 2019, according to a document bearing the signature of then-Bureau of Corrections director Nicanor Faeldon.

 The document said the release order was for one Antonio Leyza Sanchez, "who was found to have served 40 years upon retroactive application of RA No. 10592 and was certified to have no other legal cause to be further detained, shall be released from confinement."
 RA 10592 is the law allowing convicts an early release based on good conduct time allowance (GCTA).

 Sanchez's kin had said they were informed about Sanchez's impending release, but public outrage prompted the government to review the GCTA law.
 On September 4, 2019, President Rodrigo Duterte fired Nicanor Faeldon for approving the release of Sanchez.

-On March 27, 2021, Mayor Sanchez was pronounced dead on arrival at the New Bilibid Prison Hospital, his cause of death is still unknown, he was 72.
+On March 27, 2021, Sanchez was pronounced dead on arrival at the New Bilibid Prison Hospital, his cause of death is still unknown, he was 74.